tacoinfra/kiln/README.md

 # Overview

 [Obsidian Systems’](https://obsidian.systems/) Monitoring Software provides individuals running Tezos nodes with a locally hosted graphical interface, enabling easy and effective node monitoring.
-In addition to the nodes they manage (‘Monitored Nodes’), users can also elect to view information from ‘Public Nodes’ managed by Obsidian Systems, the Tezos Foundation, and/or OCamlPro (tzscan.io).
+In addition to the nodes they manage (‘Monitored Nodes’), users can also elect to view information from ‘Public Nodes’ managed by Obsidian Systems, the Tezos Foundation, and OCamlPro (tzscan.io).

 The Software alerts users within the GUI if a Monitored Node: